Sea turtle, beach, Costa Rica

 Day 3: Tapir Valley Nature Reserve / Hanging Bridges Walk

-Day 4: Chartered Flight to Punta Islita / Craft Workshop / Nighttime Turtle Quest
+Day 4: Private Flight to Nosara / Ostional Wildlife Reserve—Nighttime Turtle Quest

-Relax this afternoon with a soak in the infinity pool overlooking the Pacific Ocean, restoring your energy for our after-dark adventure: a search for endangered sea turtles that come ashore to build their nests in the soft sand of Playa Corazalito or Ostional.
-Although we're never guaranteed to see them, our location and timing are good to observe the arribada (Spanish for "arrival") of thousands of turtles crawling onto the beach to lay their eggs.
-From July to December, olive ridley and leatherback turtles return to where they were born to continue the cycle of life.
-After several years at sea, their instincts guide them to emerge from the water under the cover of night to dig nests in which to deposit their eggs, before returning to the ocean.
-We hope to witness this remarkable spectacle, Supporting local conservation efforts, Hotel Punta Islita actively collaborates with local environmental organizations to protect these turtle nesting sites.
+Just inland from the coast lies our secluded boutique hotel where we spend the next three nights.
+Tucked within the jungle far from other development, this Michelin Key property manifests the vision of two renowned architects, showcasing design elements that “create a dialogue between structure and nature.”
+Relax this afternoon to restore your energy for our after-dark adventure: a search for endangered sea turtles that come ashore to make their nests in the soft volcanic sand of Playa Ostional.
+Although we're never guaranteed to see them, our location and timing are excellent to observe an arribada (Spanish for "arrival") of thousands of turtles crawling onto the beach to lay their eggs.
+From July to December, olive ridley turtles return to where they were born to continue the cycle of life.
+After several years at sea, their instincts guide them to emerge from the water under the cover of night to dig nests and deposit their eggs, before returning to the ocean.
+During an arribada, they start arriving soon after sunset and keep coming until dawn the next morning.

-Day 5: Turtle Hatchling Search / Werner Sauter Biological Reserve / Macaw Recovery Network / Nighttime Turtle Encounter
+Day 5: Turtle Hatchling Search / Private Dolphin & Whale Cruise / Nighttime Turtle Encounter

-Day 6: Turtle Hatchling Search / Birding on Punta Islita / Cultural Workshops
+Day 6: Turtle Hatchling Search / Mangrove Kayaking Excursion

 Day 7: Transfer to Liberia Airport / Depart